ravisuhag/rockd/README.md

 ##Rockstar of Design
-Website Redesign Project for Bigrock.in
+Website Redesign Project for Bigrock.in --Winner Entry :)

 ##Technology Used
 * Languages : HTML5, CSS3, Javascript